Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Nataliia Khmelova

-Nataliia Khmelova is a counselor and facilitator of support groups for Ukrainians, coordinating the “MI PORUCH” project.
-My family and I have lived in Canada since June 2023, when the support group project was launched with UCC-Alberta.
-I also lead the Ukrainian Association of Logotherapy and Existential Analysis, working with Ukrainians globally.
+Nataliia Khmelova is a counselor and facilitator of support groups for Ukrainians, coordinating the “MI PORUCH” project hosted by UCC-Alberta.
+She also leads the Ukrainian Association of Logotherapy and Existential Analysis, working with Ukrainians globally.
+Natalia and her family have lived in Canada since June 2023.

 Dr. Jeff Stepnisky